akaris-redhat/blog/ovs_with_gdb.md

 ### Introduction ###

 Most of this article is mainly based on [http://www.openvswitch.org/support/ovscon2018/6/1345-chaudron.pdf](http://www.openvswitch.org/support/ovscon2018/6/1345-chaudron.pdf)
-This is mainly a walkthrough of the instructions from the presentation.
+This is mainly a walkthrough of how to get there on RHEL 7.

-All instructions are for RHEL 7.

 ### Generate a core dump of OVS ###